amallekav/Media-Recommendations/README.md

 License
 This project is licensed under the MIT License.

-Feel free to modify, distribute, and use this code for personal and commercial purposes.

-Contribution
-Contributions are welcome!
-If you have any suggestions, bug fixes, or improvements, please open an issue or submit a pull request.

-Let's make this project even better together!

 Acknowledgments
 This project was inspired by the need to provide users with personalized reading recommendations based on their preferences.
 Special thanks to the open-source community for their invaluable contributions and inspiration.